the book rules ok -A Humument

 ‘The first version of page 4 dates from the late sixties, with the usual minimal text for that period and the page otherwise covered with linear abstract penwork.
 When the time came to make the second version I was amazed to find ‘nine’ and ‘eleven’ in the appropriate order to echo that recent catastrophe.
 A Human Document has often turned up trumps in this way.
 Other words on the page will spur other people to quite different resulting pictorial and textual strategies.’

 A high-resolution .tif of page 4 is here (Alternately, you can use the lower resolution .jpg here).
 The winner or winners selected by Tom Phillips himself will receive a limited edition Humument screenprint signed and editioned by the artist.
-Entries must be received by 26 April 2015 11:00PM GMT.
-See contest brief for more information.
+Entries must be received by 10 May 2015 11:00PM GMT.
+See Humument Contest Brief for more information.

 Many, many thanks to Tom Phillips and Lucy Shortis!